.400 Jeffery Nitro Express: Use

 Major Percy Powell-Cotton wrote the "Jeffery .400 ejector express rifle I first carried in my Abyssinian expedition is my favourite weapon for dangerous game.
 With all nickel-covered bullets it is excellent for head or heart shots at elephant.
 With the lead just showing at the nose they do good work on rhino and buffalo; whilst with half the lead exposed I do not think you can get a better weapon for lion."

 Elmer Keith stated this cartridge would be his first choice when hunting brown bear in Alaska.

+Jim Corbett used this cartridge to hunt man-eating tigers and leopards in India.